How To Choose A Financial Advisor

 Advisors usually charge anywhere from a few thousand dollars to a few hundred thousand dollars.
 If you are wondering about the way to choose a financial advisor, then you should also know that advisors work on different fee models.
 Pillar Wealth Management is a fiduciary fee-only financial advisor that works with individuals who have liquid assets between $5 million and $500 million.

 If you have a few hundred thousand dollars in assets or even a few million, you know that you have to think about taxes, investment costs, retirement, your legacy, etc. There are many topics related to your money running around in your head.
 You can either go to separate professionals that specialize in one of these topics.
 You can go to your accountant for taxes, a portfolio manager for investments, and a financial planner for lifestyle and life goals.

 However, wouldn’t it be great to just talk to one person and get everything done in a coordinated manner?
 Who should hire a financial advisor?
 The person who wants an integrated solution should.
 Talk to Hutch Ashoo from Pillar Wealth Management to know how you can benefit from a customer-centric wealth management firm.

 If you are someone who has worked with a financial advisor in the past but isn’t happy with the progress, then you need to consider finding a fiduciary who is experienced at managing high net worth wealth.
 If you have had an advisor who simply kept changing your investments frequently and incurred high short-term capital gains tax, then you need to hire someone who understands investment costs better.
 A financial adviser will also help you to manage your credit cards to maintain a good credit score.
 Get access to this downloadable guide on improving portfolio performance for investors with $5 million to $500 million in investible assets.

-If you are looking to time, costs, or simply want expertise, then working with a financial advisor makes sense.
+If you are looking save on time and costs or simply want expertise, then working with a financial advisor makes sense.

 Some other reasons to hire a financial advisor